JDMCreator/DOMBuilder/readme.md

 DOMBuilder aims to support IE6+, FF3+, Safari 3+, Chrome 2+ and Opera 9+.
 If some features don't work, it's a bug.

-Create a comment :
+How to create a comment :
 ```js
 DOMBuilder("<!--comment-->");
 ```

-Create a Text Node :
+How to create a Text Node :

 ```js
 DOMBuilder('"my text"');